uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Boards/BRD.1-Arduino_Sense.md

 cd BOSSA/
 make
 ```
-Step 4: Verify that bin/ has been succefully created with a binary named 'bossac'.
+Step 4: Verify that bin/ has been successfully created with a binary named 'bossac'.

 # 2.2 TTY Permissions for Flashing